• Skip to primary navigation

 • Top view of a white plate with fork with quartered figs, sliced salami, shaved parmesan and croutons.

-Fig and Salami Salad with Parmesan
+Fig and Salami Panzanella Salad with Parmesan

 • Pink Watermelon Popsicles in plastic molds with coloful tops.
 Around 14 popsicles.